plops/cl-cpp-generator2/example/131_sdr/README.md

 polarization will ﬂip to left-hand circular polarization (LHCP).
 An RHCP antenna is quite effective in suppressing the LHCP reﬂection and mini- mizing this error source.

+- in figure 4.6 he describes a noticable peak of the gps signal, perhaps 4dB above the noise